philalewis/discify/README.md

 ## Challenges

 - Learning a new version of React Router
-- Implementing React Context api for the first time.
+- Implementing React Context api for the first time
+- Learning how to use Hooks to make a functional app

 ## Future Iterations